PEmicro logo

 Read more...

-PEmicro is pleased to announce that our popular Multilink and Cyclone tools are now supported in JetBrains' CLion IDE.
+PEmicro's popular Multilink and Cyclone tools are supported in JetBrains' CLion IDE.
 CLion is a smart, cross-platform IDE for C and C++ that includes code assistance and generation, on the fly code analysis, safe refactoring, and an integrated debugger with many powerful features.
 PEmicro's plugin allows the user to debug a broad range of ARM devices from many silicon manufacturers.
 For the complete list of ARM devices that PEMicro supports, please visit the following page: http://www.pemicro.com/arm/.

 Below we have included a setup guide to get users up and running with PEmicro tools in CLion 2022.3.1 Build #CL-223.8214.51 running on Windows 10 Pro x64.